MusicAndPolitics

 (Nixon had to resign because of Watergate.
 It's not likely that Obama has to resign because of the NSA scandal.
 So writing songs about it looks a bit hopeless.)
 Why sing about politics if you actually have no hope that your political song will change anything?
 If it will just going to become another commodity anyway?
 Why not treat art as a personal refuge?

 The assimilation of hip-hop - which OUGHT to have been the most powerful musical political expression of the dispossessed - to the agenda of glorifying wealth is ASTOUNDING.
-(See TheWorldOfHipHop / RapConsideredHarmful - Ed) It would surely be hard for anyone in the 1970s to imagine that generations of disadvantaged, racially abused black youths, would spend the majority of their energy and creative genius hymning luxury brands and pretending to be rich rather addressing issues of real concern to their community.
+(See TheWorldOfHipHop / RapConsideredHarmful - Ed) It would surely be hard for anyone in the 1970s to imagine that generations of disadvantaged, racially abused black youths, would spend the majority of their energy and creative genius hymning luxury brands and pretending to be rich rather than addressing issues of real concern to their community.
 When roots are mentioned at all, it's as ties to be transcended and escaped from as much as identity to be proud of.

 This collapse of community concerns or social responsibility and shift to focus on individualistic advancement has largely replaced "political consciousness" in popular culture.
 Popular musicians are not ashamed of greed, self-interest or being seen to whine about jealous hangers-on and "haters".
 There is no public performance of generosity.
 Only public performance of pouting self-righteousness.